IMG_0369.JPG

 Visual Effects

-As Series Producer of Life on Our Planet (Netflix) and its subject-to-NDA follow up series, I have extensive experience leading large-scale productions that seamlessly combine cutting-edge visual effects with compelling narratives.
+As Series Producer of The Dinosaurs and Life on Our Planet (Netflix) I have extensive experience leading large-scale productions that seamlessly combine cutting-edge visual effects with compelling narratives.
 Collaborating with top-tier VFX studios, I oversaw large-scale, photoreal CG creature work and integrated VFX across hundreds of shots per series.
 I worked closely with VFX supervisors, animation teams, and scientific consultants to ensure asset development, previs, animation, lighting, and compositing flowed smoothly through the pipeline.
 From setting up production workflows and review systems to coordinating across multiple vendors and ensuring data integrity from shoot through post, I’ve helped build efficient pipelines that support both creative ambition and delivery at scale.

 P072710CK-0218.jpg